shkolnick-kun/bugurtos/README.md

 # Main features #
 * Small.
 BuguRTOS can run on small 8bit microcontrollers.
 * Portable.
 The kernel is designed to be easily portable to new platforms.
+* SMP-ready by design.
+The kernel was designed for SMP MCUs from the very begining.
+Although there were no SMP MCUs available at the end of 2010.
 * No memory management in kernel.
 * Smaller process stack size required as kernel runs in separate thread with its own stack.
 * The kernel is almost fully preemptive.
 Only small chunks of code can't be preempted by interrupts.